Continuing Education Activity

 Mechanism of Action

-The reduced level of cholesterol in hepatocytes secondary to statin use activates the proteases that cleave membrane-bound sterol regulatory element-binding proteins (SREBP), which further migrate to the nucleus and binds sterol response elements.
+The reduced intracellular concentrations of cholesterol in hepatocytes secondary to statin use activate the proteases that cleave membrane-bound sterol regulatory element-binding proteins (SREBP), which further migrate to the nucleus and bind to sterol response elements.
 This binding results in increased transcription of the LDL receptor, which translocates to the liver cell membrane.
 The LDL and VLDL particles in plasma bind to the LDL receptors and endocytose in hepatocytes, where their cholesterol component gets processed into bile salts, which are then excreted or recycled.
-This process increases the catabolism of LDL and VLDL cholesterol and results in further reduction of plasma cholesterol levels.
+This process increases the catabolism of LDL and VLDL cholesterol and results in further reduction of plasma cholesterol concentrations.

-Statins reduce the level of total cholesterol, LDL-C, VLDL-C, triglycerides, apo-B, and increase the level of HDL-C.
+Statins reduce the plasma concentrations of total cholesterol, LDL-C, VLDL-C, triglycerides, apo-B, and increase the plasma concentrations of HDL-C.

 - Plaque stabilization: Coronary artery plaque rupture predisposes to acute coronary syndrome.
-Statins maintain the integrity of the fibrous cap of atherosclerotic plaque, inhibit the proliferation of macrophages and decreases the expression of matrix metalloproteinases (MMP).
+Statins maintain the integrity of the fibrous cap of atherosclerotic plaque, inhibit the proliferation of macrophages, and decrease the expression of matrix metalloproteinases (MMP).

 - Reduces inflammation: Inflammation plays an essential role in atherosclerotic plaque rupture.
-Statins reduce the level of pro-inflammatory cytokines (TNF-a, IL-6, IL-8) and decrease the level of CRP.
+Statins reduce the level of pro-inflammatory cytokines (TNF-a, IL-6, IL-8) and decrease the concentration of CRP.

 - Improve endothelial function: Statins increase eNOS activity within the endothelial cells resulting in vasodilation and thus improving myocardial blood flow.